tomoleary/tomoleary.github.io/_pages/research.md

 ### Camellia

 The Camellia software library is a C++ toolbox developed by Dr Nathan V. Roberts which uses Sandia's Trilinos library of packages.
-It is a publicly available software with many tools for rapid implementation of finite element methods including discontinuous Galerkin, discontinuous Petrov-Galerkin, hybridizable discontinuous Galerkin, and first-order system least-squares methods.
+It is a publicly available software with many tools for rapid implementation of finite element methods including discontinuous Galerkin (DG), discontinuous Petrov-Galerkin (DPG), hybridizable discontinuous Galerkin (HDG), and first-order system least-squares methods (FOSLS).
-Development of support for DPG* methods in Camellia is ongoing.
+Development of full support for DPG* methods in Camellia is ongoing.

 <!-- Camellia's mechanisms allow the user to simply provide the bilinear form, boundary conditions, polynomial order, and material and load data before solving a problem. -->